EuroProofNet/europroofnet.github.io/_pages/schools/PAT23/admin.md

     * [X] complete address: [Hotel La Residence](https://la-residence.com), 5 Rue des Mousses, 88340 Le Val-d'Ajol, France
     * [X] starting date and time: 19 June 09:00
-    * [ ] ending date and time: 22 June 18:00 or 23 June 12:00 ?
+    * [X] ending date and time: 23 June 12:30

 - [X] The organizer checks the prices of accommodations and restaurants around the place of the meeting at the dates of the meeting, and sends to the chair a proposal for the daily allowance.

     * [X] daily allowance: 125 euros

-- [ ] The chair sets up the event on https://e-services.cost.eu/, but not the LOS yet (this will be done later).
+- [X] The chair sets up the event on https://e-services.cost.eu/, but not the LOS yet (this will be done later).

 - [X] The chair asks the organizer details about the LOS, with copy to the Grant holder.
 By the way, the chair asks the organizer to carefully read the rules concerning LOS in the COST annotated rules (see https://www.cost.eu/Annotated_Rules_for_COST_Actions_C page 92).
 Note in particular that VAT is not